carpentries-incubator/machine-learning-librarians-archivists/_episodes/04-managing-data-bias.md

 So how is data typically collected?
 Because of the many complexities around copyright and licensing, privacy issues and high costs involved in getting access to large quantities of quality datasets, computer scientists have tended towards using what they can find freely, and indiscriminately, across the internet such as [Wikipedia](https://aws.amazon.com/de/datasets/wikipedia-xml-data/), FlickR or Google News.

-Example of bias found in Wikipedia datasets and Google News
+#TODO Example of word embeddings issue http://europepmc.org/article/MED/29615513

 Talk here about push for curated sets from Libraries...